MaxRocamora/python-backpack/README.md

 # PythonBackpack
-A collection of scripts for File Operations, String Validation
+A collection of scripts for JSON, File Operations, String Validation

+## Json

 ## Files